vincenttjia/terraform-aws-resource-naming/README.md

 Terraform Version
 -----------------
-This module was created using Terraform 0.11.6.
+This module was originally created using Terraform 0.11.6.
-So to be more safe, Terraform version 0.11.6 or newer is required to use this module.
+Terraform version 0.11.6 or newer is required to use this module.

 Authors